Hire developers Community Blog Find a dev job Log in

 Keep in mind

-The data in this article is taken from OfferZen’s 2022 Netherlands report: State of the Software Developer Nation.
-In this article, ‘salary’ refers to the gross annual salary (before tax) provided by 510 survey respondents.
+The data in this article is taken from StackOverflow’s 2022 Developer Survey’s open data.
+In this article, ‘salary’ refers to the gross annual salary (before tax) provided by 234 survey respondents from the Netherlands who identified as TypeScript developers.

 We only included salary insights for experience levels with enough data points to ensure that the amounts represent TypeScript developers in the country.
-That’s why we excluded entry-level developer salaries for this article.
+That’s why we excluded salaries for developers with fewer than two and more than fifteen years of experience in this article.

 Average salaries are single data points and only one part of a bigger story.
 Many respondents may earn significantly more or significantly less than these averages.
-However, we hope to map underlying trends by tracking the average salaries for different experience levels.
+However, we hope to show underlying trends by mapping the average salaries for different experience levels.

 It’s also important to remember that every individual’s context is different.
 Salary is a personal conversation that should take place between employee and employer.